What are the biggest Cop26 stumbling blocks?

 One of the trickiest aspects of Cop26 – and a mark of its success – will be honing rules over international carbon trading in Article 6 of the Paris “rulebook”, an issue that has been dragging on for six years.
 Putting a robust price on carbon will be necessary to hit emissions-reduction targets.

-Highly-technical policy details must be ironed out.
-One of these, for example, is on “Corresponding Adjustments” – meaning if a country transfers its emissions reductions for others to count, then it must mark their own domestic emissions tally to avoid double counting, S&P reported.
+Highly technical policy details must be ironed out.
+One of these, for example, is on “Corresponding Adjustments” – meaning that, if a country transfers its emissions reductions for others to count, then it must mark their own domestic emissions tally to avoid double counting, S&P reported.

-The Times reported on Tuesday that China and Saudi Arabia are also throwing up roadblocks to a Cop deal by refusing to be fully transparent about their emissions.
+The Times reported on Tuesday that China and Saudi Arabia were also throwing up roadblocks to a Cop deal by refusing to be fully transparent about their emissions.
 Senior negotiators at the Glasgow summit reportedly said that both countries were against proposed reporting requirements to make countries’ emission levels more transparent.

 Join our new commenting forum